Pietà from Všeměřice

-Pietà from Všeměřice (around 1415) is a representational work of medieval art from the late Beautiful style period preserved in the Czech territory.
-It is on display in the permanent exhibition of the Aleš South Bohemian Gallery in Hluboká nad Vltavou.
+Pietà from Všeměřice (around 1415) is a medieval statue in the late International Gothic style.
+The pietà is on display in the Aleš South Bohemian Gallery in Hluboká nad Vltavou, in the Czech Republic.

 History

 The Pietà was discovered in 1951 in a now defunct village chapel in Všeměřice and acquired for the collections of the District Museum of Local History in Rožmberk.
 In 1954 it was transferred to the collections of the Aleš South Bohemian Gallery in Hluboká nad Vltavou.

 Description and classification

 The statue is made of lime wood, excavated at the back, with preserved original polychrome.
 Height 117 cm.
 Restored in 1953-54 (L. Slánská), 1956 (B. Slánský and L. Slánská), 2004-2005 (Miroslav Křížek).

 The symmetrical diagonal pietà is compositionally based on the Parler tradition, but in its modelling it bears elements of the radical late Beautiful style.
 Some advanced features place it in the period of increased religious fervor around the Hussite Wars.
 The Virgin Mary sits on a throne decorated with painted architectural elements.
 Christ's body and head, which Mary supports with her right hand, are turned forward towards the faithful.
 Christ's two hands rest on her left palm and forearm.
 In contrast to the pietàs of the Beautiful Style, which were based on pictorial models, the work is characterized by greater realism and heightened expressiveness.
 Only the rich modelling of Mary's veil in wavy lines framing her face and Mary's dress, which falls in a cascade of longitudinal and transverse folds and partially suppresses her bodily proportions, remain from the previous period.
 The incarnation of Christ's pale body, executed with considerable anatomical fidelity, forms a contrast to the deep red of Mary's cloak.
 The noble head of Christ, which typologically corresponds to works of the Beautiful style, is fringed with beard and long hair and wears a crown of braided ropes.

 The mother of Christ, depicted as an elderly woman, has a pained expression on her face and raises Christ's dead body as if to show the faithful his sacrifice.
 The emphasized verticality is considered an expression of growing gothic tendencies and refers to the Parlerian pietàs.
 The grandeur of the plastic modelling of Christ's body is exceptional in early 15th century sculpture.
 The trickles of blood flowing from the wound in the side and on the hand are executed in a sculptural manner like a cluster of beads, and are an expression of the heightened Eucharistic sentiment and the intense cult of the altar sacrament in the period before the outbreak of the Hussite wars.